Michigan

 BASF moves forward with long-term environmental remedies at its Wyandotte North Works Site in a way that is protective of people and the environment.

-BASF is committed to implementing solutions that benefit the Detroit River and the Down River community.
-Under the oversight of the U.S. Environmental Protection Agency (EPA) and the Michigan Department of Environment, Great Lakes, and Energy (EGLE), the remedial work at the Site is designed to ensure that contaminated groundwater from the historical activities at the North Works Site (Site) is not impacting the Detroit River.
-BASF is on schedule to implement additional remedial measures at the Site that are protective of people and the environment.
+BASF is working under the oversight of the U.S. Environmental Protection Agency (EPA) and the Michigan Department of Environment, Great Lakes, and Energy (EGLE) at the Wyandotte North Works Site, on various projects to address groundwater from the long-term and historical industrial activities at the North Works Site (Site).
+BASF is on schedule with the regulators to implement these measures at the Site.

-This website is intended to provide you with updates and address frequently asked questions.
-We invite you to check back here regularly for the latest information.
+This website is intended to provide you with updates, and we invite you to check back here regularly for the latest information.

 Groundwater Extraction System

-BASF continues to operate a groundwater extraction system installed at the North Works site under a 1986 Consent Decree with EGLE.
-BASF continues to meet its obligations under the Consent Decree.
+BASF continues to operate a groundwater extraction system installed at the North Works site under a Consent Decree with EGLE.
+BASF continues to meet its obligations under the Consent Decree and is working with EGLE on modifications to the system.

 Perimeter Barrier Project